 Make every attempt to mine your region for interesting and little-known stories.
 What’s new, different, and unusual about your region?
 Writing for inflights suits freelancers who are knowledgeable about local sights, scenes, and activities.

-One common misconception preached in a writers workshop suggests using front-of-book pieces to break into writing for inflight publications.
+One common misconception is that you should use front-of-book pieces to break into writing for inflight publications.
 Mark Andrews dispels this myth.

 “I think this is some of the most misguided advice ever,” says Mark.
 “Most front-of-book pieces are written by the editors and staff writers based on press releases.
 One of the few exceptions," he mentions, "is Hemispheres (United Airlines)."

-And, as every editor will tell you, your proposed article idea should have an intriguing hook or an angle.
+And, as every editor will tell you, your proposed article idea should have an intriguing hook or a story angle.
 You should be pitching innovative ideas.
 If your story fits a particular column in a magazine, suggest which column in your query letter.

 Make sure you explain to the editor why you’re the best person to write the story you’re proposing.